 Full-time matriculated students can take part in the SUNY’s cross registration program.
 The intent of a student taking cross-registered course(s) is to complement the student’s overall academic program.
 It can benefit the student if the course or courses required are not available by the home institution that could result in delays in completing a degree.

 The cross registration agreement is available to matriculated undergraduate students only.
-It is only available for the full spring and fall semesters.
 If you are requesting the cross registration agreement, you are responsible to demonstrate that the required course(s) are not available at any Stony Brook location and a delay in registering for these course(s) at a later time (semester) will result in an increase of length in completing your undergraduate degree.
-Under the cross registration agreement, you are allowed to earn a maximum of 12 credits during your undergraduate career, and the number of credits taken at the Host Campus cannot exceed the number of credits taken at Stony Brook for each spring/fall semester.
+Under the cross registration agreement, you are allowed to earn a maximum of 12 credits during your undergraduate career, and the number of credits taken at the Host Campus cannot exceed the number of credits taken at Stony Brook.
 The following conditions also apply:

 You must be:

 - in good academic standing (cumulative G.P.A >= 2.0)

 Your request may be denied for any one of the following reasons: